Accepting New Patients. Call us for a consultation for Home, Birth Center or Hospital Birth.

 OB/GYN vs. Midwife: Understanding the Differences

-While midwives attend about 12% of births, OB/GYNs are the traditional experts in the room.
+While midwives attend about 12% of births, OB/GYNs are the traditional experts in the hospitals.
 These highly trained specialists handle every foreseeable and unexpected complication related to pregnancy, labor, and delivery.

-See our holistic obstetrics and gynecology experts at Holistic OB/GYN & Midwifery in Spring Valley, New York, to find a compassionate midwife or other OB/GYN specialist who matches your pregnancy, labor, and delivery goals.
+See our holistic obstetrics and gynecology experts at Holistic OB/GYN & Midwifery in Spring Valley, New York, to find compassionate Midwifery care, other OB/GYN collaboration will be requested if need be that matches your pregnancy, labor, and delivery goals.

 OB/GYNs vs. midwives: What’s the difference?